tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/update-index.md

 ## Request
  HTTPS is required for all service requests.
 The **Update Index** request is constructed using HTTP PUT.
 With PUT, the index name is part of the URL.
 If the index doesn't exist, it is created.
 If it already exists, it is updated to the new definition.

- The index name must be lower case, start with a letter or number, have no slashes or dots, and be fewerthan 128 characters.
+ The index name must be lower case, start with a letter or number, have no slashes or dots, and be fewer than 128 characters.
 After starting the index name with a letter or number, the rest of the name can include any letter, number and dashes, as long as the dashes are not consecutive.

  The `api-version` parameter is required.
 The current version is `api-version=2017-11-11`.
 See [API versions in Azure Search](https://docs.microsoft.com/azure/search/search-api-versions) for details.